-Injections - If symptoms do not improve other options include Corticosteroids or lidocaine injections.
+If symptoms do not improve other options include Corticosteroids or lidocaine injections.
 If all of this treatment fails and symptoms persist over a 6 month period, surgery may be required.

-See more on carpal tunnel syndrome exercises.
+Read more on Carpal tunnel syndrome exercises.

 This is either done as an arthroscopic operation (keyhole) or as an open release, where a 5-6cm incision is made.
-It is a straightforward procedure which is usually carried out on an outpatient basis.
-Your hand and wrist will be bandaged and may be placed in a sling for a few days to help it rest and reduce swelling.
+It is a straightforward procedure that is usually carried out on an outpatient basis.
+Your hand and wrist will be bandaged and may be placed in a sling for a few days to help them rest and reduce swelling.